-Chrysostomos is a treat, in the street behind the Porto Veneziano hotel, at the marina end of the harbour.
-Real original tasty and healthy bean salads (the way Cretan's used to eat), fabulous home-baked breads, excellent game, meat and fresh vegetable dishes.
+- Chrysostomos is a treat, in the street behind the Porto Veneziano hotel, at the marina end of the harbour.
+Real original tasty and healthy bean salads (the way Cretan's used to eat), fabulous home-baked bread, excellent game, meat, and fresh vegetable dishes.
 A gem.
 Telephone: 28210 - 57035.

 Hidden restaurant gems in villages around Chania:

-East of Chania: "Eagle's nest" (Aetofolia) in Samonas village.
+- East of Chania: "Eagle's nest" (Aetofolia) in Samonas village.
 Perched high up, with views to the valley and sea reached from twisting narrow mountain road (quite a drive!).
-Authentic, quality home cooking by Mrs Katerina, the owner.
+Authentic, quality home cooking by Mrs. Katerina, the owner.
 Simple and pure food with good local ingredients (their own eggs, chickens...).
-Call to pre-order food the morning before an evening visit, otherwise selection is limited.
-But you can always find a lamb "tsigariasto", which is cooked just right here, a potato & vegetables omelet, wonderful greek salad, keftedakia (meat balls) and the tastiest fried potatoes.
+Call to pre-order food the morning before an evening visit, otherwise, the selection is limited.
+But you can always find a lamb "tsigariasto", which is cooked just right here, a potato & vegetable omelet, wonderful greek salad, keftedakia (meatballs) and the tastiest fried potatoes.
 In the summer, if you are lucky and she has stuffed tomatoes, they are fantastic.
-Open year round.
+Open year-round.
 Tel.
 28250-41527.

-"Tzitzikas" in Armeni village, by the river.
-Nice ambience, inside and out, with the sound of the running river creating a therapeutic effect...
+- "Tzitzikas" in Armeni village, by the river.
+Nice ambiance, inside and out, with the sound of the running river creating a therapeutic effect...
 Wonderfully cool outside in the summer (under the great plane trees).
-Good espresso & cappuccino, interesting mezedes (snacks) and organic food available.
-Open year round.
+Good espresso & cappuccino, interesting mezedes (snacks), and organic food available.
+Open year-round.
 Tel.
 28250-41144.

 If by chance, you arrive on the ferry at Souda at 5.30 or 6.00 in the morning, rush to the waiting bus or one of the taxis and have them take you to the bottom of Halidon street at the Venetian Harbour (well, you'll need to walk from the bus stop if it's by bus of course!
 Ask them to let you off as near Halidon as possible).

-Turn left and walk along the waterfront and find, usually there is one, an open cafe and sit with coffee or whatever and watch the moon (if it's on cue) dissolve and the sun rise.
+Turn left and walk along the waterfront and find, usually, there is one, an open cafe and sit with a coffee or whatever and watch the moon (if it's on cue) dissolve and the sunrise.
 Then YOU will have special comments!
 It's a voyager's treat.